- contained in:

 Specifies a vendor-provided shared native library that the application must be linked against.
 This element tells the system to make the native library accessible for the package.

 NDK libraries are by default accessible and therefore don't require the

-Non-NDK native shared libraries that are provided by silicon vendors or device manufacturers are not accessible by default if the app is targeting Android 12 (API level 31) or higher.
+Non-NDK native shared libraries that are provided by silicon vendors or device manufacturers aren't accessible by default if the app targets Android 12 (API level 31) or higher.
 The libraries are accessible only when they are explicitly requested using the

-If the app is targeting Android 11 (API level 30) or lower, the
+If the app targets Android 11 (API level 30) or lower, the

-<uses-native-library>tag is not required.
+<uses-native-library>tag isn't required.
 In that case, any native shared library is accessible regardless of whether it is an NDK library.

 android:requiredattribute is set to

-PackageManagerframework won't let the user install the application unless the library is present on the user's device.
+PackageManagerframework won't let a user install the application unless the library is present on the user's device.

 android:requiredattribute is described in detail in the following section.